“Uncovering the Molecular Mechanism of Viral RNA Capping by nsP1 Protein: Potential Antiviral Targets for Alphavirus Infection”

 Scientists performed biochemical analyzes coupled with cryo-electron microscopy studies to provide high-resolution information on how nsP1 puts this cap on.

 The details of substrate binding in each of the 12 pockets of the dodecameric structure explain, on a molecular level, why the steps of the establishment of the cap are reversed compared to the cellular enzymes.
 Surprisingly, the scientists also demonstrated that the nsP1 protein is able to remove the cap from RNA.
-This discovery raises many questions about the role of this new mechanism but can be related to the recent observation of viral RNA without a cap during the release of Chikungunya virions.
+This discovery raises many questions regarding the role of this new mechanism but can be related to the recent observation of viral RNA without a cap during the release of Chikungunya virions.

 © Rhian Jones